Continually Updated Clinical Reference

 Every attempt should be made to recognize the potential effects of these factors on functional capacity in order to minimize risk of the individualized reconditioning program that is being formulated.

-• Fixed LV dysfunction or damage may be present in the absence of angina.
-Patients with LV dysfunction develop early dyspnea and become fatigued easily.
+Fixed LV dysfunction or damage may be present in the absence of angina.
+Patients with LV dysfunction develop early dyspnea and easily become fatigued.

-• Ventricular irritability and complex ventricular arrhythmias require assessment through use of signal averaged electrocardiogram (ECG) or electrophysiologic studies.
+Ventricular irritability and complex ventricular arrhythmias require assessment through the use of signal-averaged electrocardiogram (ECG) or electrophysiologic studies.

-• Appropriate medical or device treatments should be undertaken whenever feasible prior to beginning phase II of the cardiac rehabilitation program.
+Appropriate medical or device treatments should be undertaken whenever feasible prior to beginning phase 2 of the cardiac rehabilitation program.

-• Very close surveillance is necessary in patients with significant cardiac arrhythmias during their exercise training routines.
+Very close surveillance is necessary in patients with significant cardiac arrhythmias during their exercise training routines.
 Concomitant rhythm monitoring with telemetry, Holter or event monitoring should be considered.
-In many cases of serious arrhythmias, therapy remains controversial and the safety of exercise unclear, which complicates the decision-making process.
+In many cases of serious arrhythmias, therapy remains controversial and the safety of is exercise unclear; such uncertainties complicate the decision-making process.

-• Approximately 20-25% of acute MI patients demonstrate severe psychological stress or major depression and show higher morbidity and mortality.
-Clinically significant depressive symptoms are found in 40-65% of patients after an MI.
+Approximately 20-25% of acute myocardial infarction (MI) patients demonstrate severe psychological stress or major depression; they also show higher morbidity and mortality.
+[19] Clinically significant depressive symptoms are found in 40-65% of patients after an MI.

-• Coronary prone behavior (CPB) is known as a cardiac risk factor, but its effect on prognosis is unclear.
-Some data suggest that modification of CPB can improve the coronary disease prognosis.
+Coronary-prone behavior (CPB) is known as a cardiac risk factor, but its effect on prognosis is unclear.
+Some data suggest that the modification of CPB can improve the coronary disease prognosis.

-Initial continuous ECG monitoring is recommended in most patients during cardiac rehabilitation exercise training; however, clinicians may decide whether to use continuous or intermittent ECG monitoring.
-After the initial period, use of ECG depends on the clinical judgment of the supervising physician.
+Initially, continuous ECG monitoring is recommended for most patients during cardiac rehabilitation exercise training; however, clinicians may decide whether to use continuous or intermittent ECG monitoring.
+After the initial period, the use of electrocardiography depends on the clinical judgment of the supervising physician.

 In carefully selected patients, alternatives to the traditional supervised (group or individual) cardiac rehabilitation program have been examined.
-These alternatives are applicable primarily to very low-risk patients and include the following options:
+These alternatives, which are applicable primarily to very low-risk patients, include the following options:

 • Home-based cardiac rehabilitation (effective and safe)